 Excitedly, I interrupted her, "Good!
 What do you think I should do get on her good side?"

 She let out a bitter laugh as she spoke, "Stop acting like a besotted fool.
-Look ... do yourself a favor, guard your heart."
-She wagged a warning finger at me, "I do not want a repeat of last weeks 'incident.'
-This is your only warning.
+Look, do yourself a favor, guard your heart."
+She wagged a warning finger at me, "I do not want a repeat of last weeks incident.
 Now I need to focus on my lecture.
 Good night Fed."

 She began to leave.